 Typically, these policies cover dog-bite liability up to limits that range from $100,000 to $300,000.
 Claims that exceed the limit will fall directly on the dog owner.

 In 2018, insurance companies paid out $675 million in liability claims related to dog bites and other dog-related injuries.
 That year, the average cost paid out per dog-bite claim, nationwide, was $39,017.
 Today the trend is toward higher payouts.
+In 2023 the average cost increased to $64,555.
 These higher payments are attributable not only to actual bites, but also to dogs knocking down children, cyclists, and the elderly, incidents that can result in serious injuries.

 Not surprisingly, whenever an insurance company is involved, the dog-bite victim should expect a legal battle.
 The insurance company will do everything in its power to deny that the owner is liable.
 It will downplay the victim’s injuries and will seek to minimize his or her economic recovery.
 Accordingly, a dog-bite victim who is considering legal action against a dog owner should be careful to enlist a highly qualified legal professional.

 What should you do after a dog bite injury?